jperradin/nexus/docs/api_reference.md

 ### SharedStrategy

-A clustering strategy that connects nodes based on a minimum number of shared neighbors.
-Advanced strategy using coordination numbers and shared neighbor counts to distinguish between different types of polyhedral linkages such as corner-sharing, edge-sharing, or face-sharing polyhedra in amorphous materials.
+Clustering strategy based on a minimum or exact number of shared neighbors.
+Extends the coordination strategy by additionally requiring that two networking nodes share at least or exactly a threshold number of common bridging neighbors.
+This distinguishes polyhedral linkage types such as corner-sharing, edge-sharing, or face-sharing.

 #### Inheritance